Syosset Central School District: Academic Performance

-The Syosset Central School District is consistently ranked among the top performing school districts in the United States.
-As of the 2018-19 school year, Syosset CSD was ranked 4th in New York by Niche.
-In this school district, 82% of students are considered proficient in Reading and Writing, and 89% are considered proficient in Mathematics.
+The Syosset Central School District is nationally renowned and is consistently ranked among the top performing school districts in the United States.
+As of the 2024-25 school year, Syosset CSD was ranked the 2nd best school district in New York and the 5th best school district in the United States by Niche.
+The school district’s prestige causes homes located within its boundaries to be significantly more expensive than those located just outside it.
+In this school district, 78% of students are considered proficient in Reading and Writing, and 87% are considered proficient in Mathematics.
+Additionally, the district has a 99% graduation rate, an average SAT score of 1390 (compared to a national average of 1024) and an average ACT score of 31 (compared to a national average of 19.4).

-Board of Education
+Board of education

-For the 2019-2020 school year, the Board of Education includes:
+For the 2024-2025 school year, the Board of Education includes: